SamirForeverUIX/OHALIK/Web-project-git/README.md

 Fixed blog header for better navigation

 🔐 Security Considerations
-Email and password login system

-Role-checking logic to restrict admin access

-Proper form handling and POST routes for bookings and updates
+Proper form handling and POST routes for bookings and updates. secret key for opening admin panel.